- Scientific software

 Abstract: Your communication depends on computation results as input?
 Your computation task depends on data to arrive from a different process?
 OpenMP task dependencies should allow to express such dependencies.
 OpenMP 5.0 introduced detached tasks.
 In combination with MPI detached communication , this allows to build task dependency graphs across MPI processes.
 In this short presentation you will learn how you can integrate MPI detached communication into your project and profit from real asynchronous communication.
 If you don’t want to use OpenMP tasks, the same approach will also work with C++ futures/promises.

-- Friday, Mar 12, 2021 13:00, Tim Dodwell, Alan Turing Institute, University of Exeter, Title: Adaptive Multilevel Delayed Acceptance
+- Friday, 12 Mar 2021, at 13:00, Tim Dodwell, Alan Turing Institute, University of Exeter, Title: Adaptive Multilevel Delayed Acceptance

-- Friday, Feb 5, 2021 13:00, Andy Davis, Courant Institute, Title: Super-parameterized numerical methods for the Boltzmann equation modeling Arctic sea ice dynamics
+- Friday, 5 Feb 2021, at 13:00, Andy Davis, Courant Institute, Title: Super-parameterized numerical methods for the Boltzmann equation modeling Arctic sea ice dynamics

 Abstract: We devise a super-parameterized sea ice model that captures dynamics at multiple spatial and temporal scales.
 Arctic sea ice contains many ice floes—chunks of ice—whose macro-scale behavior is driven by oceanic/atmospheric currents and floe-floe interaction.
 There is no characteristic floe size and, therefore, accurately modeling sea ice dynamics requires a multi-scale approach.
 Our two-tiered model couples basin-scale conservation equations with small-scale particle methods.
 Unlike many other sea ice models, we do not average quantities of interest (e.g., mass/momentum) over a representative volume element.
 Instead, we explicitly model small-scale dynamics using the Boltzmann equation, which evolves a probability distribution over position and velocity.
 In practice, existing numerical methods approximating the Boltzmann equation are computationally intractable when modeling Arctic basin scale dynamics.
 Our approach decomposes the density function into a mass density that models how ice is distributed in the spatial domain and a velocity density that models the small-scale variation in velocity at a given location.
 The mass density and macro-scale expected velocity evolve according to a hyperbolic conservation equation.
 However, the flux term depends on expectations with respect to the velocity density at each spatial point.
 We, therefore, use particle methods to simulate the conditional density at key locations.
 We make each particle method independent using a local change of variables that defines micro-scale coordinates.
 We model small-scale ice dynamics (e.g., collision) in this transformed domain.